mtlynch/mtlynch.io/content/code-review-trust/index.md

 The most important result of code reviews in my experience is improving code quality.
 Just like Stephen King's editor increases the quality of his novels, there's tremendous value in having another developer read the code and let you know the parts that they struggled to understand and hear their ideas for improving it.

+AI coding assistants can't do it well, at least not yet.

 ### Spreading knowledge across the team

 It's the best technique I've seen for spreading knowledge.
 I think you can do trainings, but nothing beats showing you a technique in exactly the context where it matters in your work.